Men Steal To Provide For Their Family, Woman To Provide Comfort

 Men tend to either hide an item under their coat or simply walk out the door with it as if nothing was out of the ordinary.
 Pride allows them to justify their actions: they think that because the staff didn’t stop them, they aren’t really stealing.

-Women, however, steal to provide for their family at a level beyond their means.
+Women, however, steal to provide for their families at a level beyond their means.
 In other words, they shoplift to provide comfort that would otherwise be unaffordable.

 They might switch price labels or use tricks to get discounts